Using interventions to help addicts get treatment

 Talking to the person you are concerned about is called an “intervention”.
 There are two types:

-1. informal-having a purposeful discussion with the person about the abusing use of drugs and or alcohol, and making some statements about the use.
+1. Informal-having a purposeful discussion with the person about the abusing use of drugs and or alcohol, and making some statements about the use.

-2. formal-having a structured meeting with the person and those close to them, and knowing about the substance abuse.
+2. Formal-having a structured meeting with the person and those close to them, and knowing about the substance abuse.

 The meeting is conducted to help the addict understand they have a substance abuse problem, and to ask the person voluntarily to take actual steps to seek help (go for an evaluation, counseling, enter in or outpatient treatment).